FilipDem/Domoticz-BMW-plugin/README.md

 [![](https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AT4L7ST55JR4A)

 # Domoticz-BMW-plugin
 Domoticz plugin working with BMW Connected Drive.
+A big changes is introduced since version 2.0.0 of the plugin.
+BMW discontinued the BMW Connected Drive App and related services.
+From plugin 2.0.0, the new services based on the MyBMW app are integrated.

 Currently it supports the keep track of the following information:
 * Mileage
 * Doors, windows and car: open - closed
 * Remaining mileage for fuel and electric
-* Remote services: flash light, horn, activate airco/heating
+* Remote services: flash light, horn, activate airco/heating, lock/unlock car (in case you installed a previous version without all these remote services, delete first the device in Domoticz, it will be recreated with all features afterwards)
 * In case of electric support:
     * Charging status
     * Remaining charging time